jdanders/jdanders.github.io/_posts/2016-12-02-yubikey-luks-and-user-authentication.markdown

 ykpersonalize -v -2 -ochal-resp -ochal-hmac -ohmac-lt64 -ochal-btn-trig -oserial-api-visible #add -ochal-btn-trig to require button press
 {% endhighlight %}

 Now add the new key to LUKS.
 My device is /dev/sdb2, be sure to update the device to whichever is the encrypted on.
 Check what keys slots are currently used with `cryptsetup luksDump /dev/sdb2`.
 If you need to clear a slot use `cryptsetup luksKillSlot /dev/sdb2 [slotnum]`.
 You will need the original LUKS key handy in order to add a new key.
+The `-S7` selects slot 7.

 {% highlight shell %}
 read -s PW
 # the -2 for slot 2
 ykchalresp -2 "$PW" | tr -d '\n' > mykeyfile
-cryptsetup luksAddKey /dev/sdb2 mykeyfile rm mykeyfile unset PW
+cryptsetup luksAddKey /dev/sdb2 mykeyfile -S7
+rm mykeyfile
+unset PW
 {% endhighlight %}